wso2/docs-is/en/asgardeo/docs/references/jarm.md

             <code>reponse_type</code>
         </th>
         <td>
-            Informs the WSO2 Identity Server of the desired OAuth2 authorization processing flow, which determines the type of authorization information that should be returned.</br></br>
+            Informs Asgardeo of the desired OAuth2 authorization processing flow, which determines the type of authorization information that should be returned.</br></br>
             Possible values:
             <ul>
                 <li>